USGS-R/training-curriculum/content/usgs-packages/sbtools_Get.md

     ## [1] <NGGDPPCollection originalSurveyId="325461" originalUniqueKey="P1435 ...
     ## [2] <NGGDPPSurvey>\n  <COMPLETER_FIRST_NAME>Stephen</COMPLETER_FIRST_NAM ...

 You can also inspect specific metadata fields of ScienceBase items.
 To do this, use the `item_get_fields` function.
-This function requires a second argument to the item id called `fields` that is a character vector of the fields you want to retrieve.
+If you wish to see all fields associated with an item you could use `item_get` (discussed below) which will return the entire item. `item_get_fields` requires a second argument to the item id called `fields` that is a character vector of the fields you want to retrieve.
 See the [developer documentation for a SB item model](https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Item+Core+Model) for a list of potential fields.
 You can also use the argument `drop` to indicate that if only one field is requested, the object returned remains a list (`drop=FALSE`) or becomes a vector (`drop=TRUE`).
 The default is `drop=TRUE`.

 ``` r
 # request multiple fields